New St. George Church: Description

 The largest Brâncovenesc church, it resembles several contemporary ones in Bucharest, all drawing inspiration for their enlarged narthex and cross shape from the Princely Church of St. Nicholas in Curtea de Argeș.
 The portico features seven arches in front and three on each side, resting on twelve columns with flowery capitals; the whole sits on a sculpted, fretted parapet.
 The portico ceiling has two vaults separated by a wide arch.
 The large square narthex has four columns supporting the central dome.
 Three arches resting on columns mark the entry into the nave; then follows the narrower crypt, covered by a very wide arch.
 The side apses are in slight relief, just wider than the narthex.
 A second, larger, dome rises above the nave; both are octagonal with square bases.
 The columns, parapets and domes all date to the Balș restoration.

 The facades are divided into two nearly equal sections by a wide, ornamental string course.
 The lower part has rectangular panels with windows between them; the frames are of carved stone.
 The upper panels are of the same dimensions, but have blind arches.
 The domes have narrow windows inside a series of ever-smaller arches.
 The dome bases feature blind arches.
 Relics of Saint Nicholas are on display; brought to Wallachia, they were coated in gilt silver in 1599 and placed inside a small reliquary of sterling silver by Michael the Brave, Doamna Stanca and their son Nicolae Pătrașcu.

 The relics of Brâncoveanu, his sons and his adviser Văcărescu, canonized as martyrs in 1992, are also inside.
 Initially, the prince's name was inscribed by his widow and daughter only on the silver candelabrum hanging above the grave; a 1720 inscription on the latter was only brought to light in 1914, by Iorga.
 The Brâncovenesc wooden iconostasis is well preserved, with several levels of arches and small columns, richly decorated with floral elements; the string courses dividing its levels are in openwork.
 For a time, while this was under repair, it was replaced by the Gothic Revival iconostasis of the Bradu-Staicu church, demolished in 1987.
-The church was visited by former King Michael I on Easter in 1992, during his return to Romania after 44 years in exile.

 A statue of Brâncoveanu by Oscar Han stands in front of the church, with the Kilometer Zero monument to the side.
 The church is listed as a historic monument by Romania's Ministry of Culture and Religious Affairs.